 The Pre-Kindergarten Initiative creates high quality seats in every borough and closes the access gap for neighborhoods throughout the City.
 In order to ensure the greatest availability and distribution of seats, the SCA is leasing spaces for pre-kindergarten centers and expanding the number of pre-kindergarten classrooms in new buildings where Elementary level seats are offered.

-Click here to see Universal Pre-Kindergarten School Projects.
+Click here to see Early Education Initiative Projects.

 In addition to new school buildings and additions, the SCA invests millions of capital dollars annually to maintain and upgrade existing school buildings.
 Every year, the SCA manages a team of architects and engineers who visit every school to assess and rate existing building systems.
 Those systems rated as being in the worst condition are contemplated to be included in the Capital Plan as new projects.
 One primary goal is to make sure that our existing aging buildings are watertight.
 In order to accomplish this goal, those exterior systems that are rated poorly are prioritized to be replaced.